michaelbZA/my-website/content/posts/002-powershell.md

 - `Stop-Service`: Stops a Windows service
 - `New-Item`: Creates a new file or directory

-This standardized naming makes discovering and learning commands more intuitive.
+This standardised naming makes discovering and learning commands more intuitive.

 ### Pipeline: Chaining Commands